richierocks/rebus.base/cran-comments.md

 ## Test Environments

-* Windows 10, R-devel r69745 and R-3.2.3patched r69744
+* Local macOS Sierra, R-devel
 * Semaphore CI + Ubuntu 14.04, R-devel and R-release
+* AppVeyor + Windows Server 2012, R-devel
+* R-hub

 ## R CMD check results

-There were no ERRORs.
-You may see a WARNING about a missing cross reference to the *rebus.unicode* package, which will be uploaded shortly.
+There were no ERRORs or WARNINGs.

 ## Downstream dependencies

-*rebus* tested locally and builds without errors or warnings.
+New versions of rebus.unicode and rebus will be uploaded once this has been accepted on CRAN.